History of LaMelo Ball in Timeline

 2019: Played for the Illawarra Hawks

-In 2019, LaMelo Ball played in Australia for the Illawarra Hawks of the National Basketball League (NBL) after forgoing college basketball.
+In 2019, LaMelo Ball chose to forgo college basketball and played in Australia for the Illawarra Hawks of the National Basketball League (NBL).

 2019: Ineligible for McDonald's All-American Game

-In 2019, LaMelo Ball was ruled ineligible for the McDonald's All-American Game due to his previous professional basketball experience.
+In 2019, LaMelo Ball was ruled ineligible for the McDonald's All-American Game due to his professional experience.

-On January 16, 2020, while still sidelined with a foot injury, LaMelo Ball decided to sit out for the remainder of the NBL season to prepare for the NBA draft.
+On January 16, 2020, while still sidelined due to a foot injury, LaMelo Ball decided to sit out for the remainder of the season with the Illawarra Hawks.

 November 18, 2020: Drafted by the Charlotte Hornets